mj-xmr/SolOptXMR/docs/use-cases.md

 - the changes of the batteries' charge,
 - and even all the "static" consumers, as declared in the `habits.json` ( [see here](habits.md) ), as their calculations cost just a little CPU time.

-To trigger this behaviour, execute:
+To trigger this behavior, execute:

 ```bash
 ./soloptxmr --no-computers
 ```

-or:
+or: -cn

 ```bash
 ./soloptxmr -cn